cflurin/collection/fhem<->node-red/README.md

 # fhem<->node-red

-The example-flow demostrates a bit-directional communication between node-red and fhem:
+The example-flow demostrates a bi-directional communication between node-red and fhem:

 * set or get `Readings` inside node-red.
 * receiving `Readings` from fhem.